-This year marks the beginning of your senior high school years.
-At the end of the year, students who have completed their subjects to a satisfactory level will be eligible for a NSW Record of School Achievement (RoSA).
-This is required to access the HSC and some TAFE courses.
-You will only need a physical copy of this certificate if you leave school before the HSC.
+This year marks the beginning of your senior high school years and will be the first time you are recognised as achieving a formal and recognised academic achievement.
+Students who successfully complete their mandatory and elective subjects to a satisfactory level will be eligible for a NSW Record of School Achievement (RoSA).

+The RoSA award is issued from the NSW Education Standards Authority and is required to access the HSC and some TAFE courses.
+The eligibility, attendance and assessment requirements necessary to be awarded this credential are outlined in this booklet.

-Students will also attempt their HSC minimum standards for Literacy and Numeracy exams for the first time this year.
+In preparation for work readiness, or continued study at school or TAFE, students will also attempt their HSC minimum standards assessment this year.
 These standards are the equivalent of achieving a Year 9 NAPLAN Band 8 in Numeracy and Literacy.